bibanon/bibanon/Home.md

 You could spend hours of your time here: We have a sizable collection already.
 Click on the links to the right to check them out.

+## News

+> UPDATE 10/19/12: After a long hiatus, we're still alive, and will be back to work yet again!
+Expect a continuation on the [[Damaged Goods]] remastering project, which will fill in the missing parts of the good ol' story.
+And perhaps we will migrate to a better wiki engine (though I have found few that has git versioning...)

 ## Description

-And recent events, like the deletion of [[Encyclopedia Dramatica]], all show that they could disappear, for any reason, and at any time.
+Recent events, like the deletion of [[Encyclopedia Dramatica]], all show that information could disappear, for any reason, and at any time.
 To prevent such a fate, the Bibliotheca Anonoma has a special feature: The ability to download the entire wiki for offline view, or rehosting, using git for revision control.

 ## Contribute